ek8905/Junior_DevOps_Showcase/README.md

 ## Project Summary

-I designed and implemented a multi-environment Kubernetes cluster deployment from the ground up, using manual setup.
+I designed and implemented a multi-environment Kubernetes cluster deployment from the ground up using Ansible.

 - **Infrastructure Provisioning:**
   Manual provisioning of virtual machines and networking resources and automatic  provisioning of AWS resources using **Terraform**